Raynos/stream-handbook/readme.markdown

 argument that specifies how many bytes the consumer wants to read, but your readable stream can ignore the `size` if it wants.

+Note that you can also use `util.inherits()` to subclass a Readable stream, but that approach doesn't lend itself very well to comprehensible examples.

 To show that our `_read` function is only being called when the consumer requests, we can modify our readable stream code slightly to add a delay: